 #2 Best Food Processor

-- MANY POSSIBILITIES: The food procesor is used for chop, slice, whisk and knead, or even get a vitamin boost with the...
+- It's used for chop, slice, whisk and knead, or even get a vitamin boost with the juicer attachment

 The Braun ranks high on our list for a lot of different reasons.
 One of the big ones, however, is its cute, compact design, which makes it very lightweight and easily portable.